shamanec/GADS-devices-provider/README.md

 * GADS-device-provider is a server that sets up devices for remote control with [GADS](https://github.com/shamanec/GADS) and Appium tests execution.
 * Supports both Android and iOS devices
-* Supports Linux and macOS
+* Supports Linux, macOS and Windows with some potential limitations based on OS

 **NB** I've been doing this having only small number of devices available.
 It looks like everything is pretty much working but I do not know how it would behave on a bigger scale.